univalle-software-development/poc-audio/README.md

 ## Features

 - Real-time chat interface using Convex and the Vercel AI SDK (`useChat`) for data synchronization and state management.
-- AI responses powered by OpenAI (potentially supporting multiple models via `convex/multiModelAI.ts`).
+- AI responses powered by OpenAI, generated asynchronously in the background using Convex Actions to keep the UI responsive (potentially supporting multiple models via `convex/multiModelAI.ts`).
 - Persistent storage of conversation history and chat sessions in the Convex database.
 - Ability to clear the current chat session (managed via `convex/chats.ts`).
 - Management of AI model preferences (implied by `convex/modelPreferences.ts`).